Instruction Options by Modality

 Our Digital Learning and Engagement Librarian can partner with faculty to develop widgets and create interactive activities and assignments using Materia.
 These interactive tools can be used to teach process-based skills like developing citations and finding the information you need from a source to build a citation.

-Contact Christina Wray to set up a consultation to explore using interactive media to develop effective researching skills.
+Contact Katy Miller to set up a consultation to explore using interactive media to develop effective researching skills.

 Personalized Course Support